meowdev7/PX-Programming-Language/README.md

 # PX-Programming-Language
-It is a normal programming language made by me in javascript....
+It is a normal programming language made by me in JavaScript....

 # PX Programming Language